 A butterfly’s wish list also includes sunny open spaces, shelter from the wind, and fresh water.

 Plants That Attract Butterflies

 For caterpillars, consider plants like violets, milkweed, and asters.
 For butterflies, Joe-Pye weed, ironweed, yellow coneflowers, goldenrod, and brightly-hued asters are nectar-filled favorites.
-See our full plant list below.
+See our full butterfly plant list below.

 |Common Name||Latin Name|

 |Joe-Pye weeds||Eupatoriadelphus fistulosus,

 |New York Ironweed||Vernonia noveboracensis|